halfzebra/create-elm-app/template/README.md

   "homepage": "https://myusername.github.io/my-app",
 ```

-Create React App uses the `homepage` field to determine the root URL in the built HTML file.
+Create Elm App uses the `homepage` field to determine the root URL in the built HTML file.

-The `predeploy` script will run automatically before `deploy` is run.

 #### Step 2: Deploy the site by running `gh-pages -d build`